-The leading vendor in the hyperconvergence market is Simplivity, we believe their proposition offers a paradigm shift in the way enterprises can build-out scalable, highly cost-effective and capable infrastructure for their virtual workloads.
+The leading vendor in the hyperconvergence market is Simplivity, and we believe their hyperconvergence proposition offers a paradigm shift in the way enterprises can build-out scalable, highly cost-effective and capable infrastructure for their virtual workloads.

 Simplivity took the opportunity to take a step back and examine what they call “the data problem”.
 They had seen that de-duplication technology had been a successful strategy for improving efficiency of storage platforms, mostly backup & archive, but was being applied too late in the data lifecycle.

 The same could be said of WAN optimisation devices and Cloud Gateways, all of these de-dupe and compress data very effectively, but with different technologies, algorithms and management systems and again, loo late in the lifecycle to be truly effective.
 What was needed was a fresh approach, a paradigm shift!